dolittle/Runtime/Documentation/Concepts/events.md

 }
 ```

-For the whole structure of an event as defined in the gRPC, please check [Contracts](https://github.com/dolittle/Contracts/tree/master/Source/Runtime/Events).
+For the whole structure of an event as defined in protobuf, please check [Contracts](https://github.com/dolittle/Contracts/tree/master/Source/Runtime/Events).

 ### Content
 This is the object the user commits.